11 Reasons Why Your Body Needs Potassium For Good Health

 Normal adults should have 4,700 mg a day.
-But if you are lactating, have Crohn’s Disease, or eat a high-sodium diet of salty and processed foods, you need more potassium.
+But if you are lactating, have Crohn’s Disease, or eat a high-sodium diet of salty and processed foods, you need more than that.

-It’s important to note that potassium intake isn’t solely dependent on RDAs linked to health and demographic profile.
-In fact, potassium also needs to be in balance with other minerals in your system, including magnesium and sodium.
+It’s important to note that potassium intake isn’t solely dependent on recommended daily allowances linked to health and demographic profile.
+Potassium also needs to be in balance with other minerals in your system, including magnesium and sodium.
 If your diet is high in sodium (if you eat a lot of salty foods or have processed or packaged foods and meats), you may need to compensate for this by taking more potassium.

-Keep in mind potassium levels can drop due to heavy sweating, diarrhea, vomiting, or malnutrition.
+Keep in mind that potassium levels can drop due to heavy sweating, diarrhea, vomiting, or malnutrition.
 If you’ve experienced any of these, you should consult a doctor and up your intake to compensate.
-Laxative or diuretic intake may also cause a significant decrease in levels.9 Individuals with conditions that create a deficiency of potassium, like Crohn’s Disease or adrenal gland disorders, may also need to take more potassium.10
+Laxative or diuretic intake may also cause a significant decrease in levels.19 People with conditions that create a deficiency of potassium, like Crohn’s disease or adrenal gland disorders, may also need to take more potassium.20